Yamini2001/HackerRank-Solutions/README.md

 73. [4Sum.java](4Sum.java) Solutions to calculate the four sum.
 74. [SpecialArray.java](SpecialArray.java) Solutions to calculate the special array.
 75. [Subsets.java](Subsets.java) Solutions to calculate the subsets.
+76.    [wordSearch.java](wordSearch.java) Solutions to calculate the word search.